2phost/2phost.github.io/_posts/2015-09-04-managing-dotfiles.md

 These tools allow us:

-- Have the configuration files in separated repos
+- To have configuration files in separated repos
-- An automated way to loading dotfiles on a new machine
+- To automate loading dotfiles on a new machine
-- Manage different repos at the same time
+- To manage different repos at the same time

 **Set-up the environment**